stfuxbm/minorum/readme.md

 ## License

-The content provided in this application, including quotes from saints and holy figures, is available for free use under the MIT License.
-You are free to use, modify, and share the content as long as appropriate credit is given to the original sources.
+The content provided in this application, including quotes and biographical information, is made freely available under the MIT License.
+You are free to use, modify, and distribute the content, provided that appropriate credit is given to the original sources.